Fort Nassau (North River): History

 Henry Hudson explored what would be known as the Hudson River for the Dutch in 1609, including Castle Island which was at the center of Native American fur trading routes from the interior.
 Hendrick Christiaensen chose Castle Island to build Fort Nassau, in 1614 or 1615 as a dual warehouse and military defense structure and named the fort in honor of the stadtholder of the United Netherlands, who was of the House of Orange-Nassau.
 Nineteenth and early-twentieth century historians claimed that around 1540, French fur traders built a stone "castle" or fortified trading post on Castle Island in the location where Fort Nassau was later built.
 However, modern scholars have found no evidence to support this claim.
 Fort Nassau was the first Dutch settlement in North America.
 Jacob Eelkens became commander on Christiaensen's death in 1616.

 In 1617 a freshet damaged the fort to such an extent that it was abandoned and rebuilt on more secure ground at the mouth of the Normans Kill (called the Tawasentha by the natives) with the Hudson River.
 This new fortification was built by Eelkens on a prominence called Tawass-gunshee by the natives.
 Once the new fort was completed, the Dutch completed their first treaty with natives of North America.
 In 1618 a freshet destroyed the new fort, and it was abandoned for good.

-In 1624, the Dutch built Fort Orange nearby.
+In 1624, the Dutch built Fort Orange about a mile to the north, at current Albany.
+Castle Island is now part of the Port of Albany–Rensselaer.